Configure Data Association

 Data association refers to the flow of data within a process.
-Use the Data Association editor to define input and output for flow elements that need them.
+Use the Data Association editor to define input and output for activities that need them.

 On the input side, it needs data input into the activity (referred to as its payload).